OpenChirp/easybits-service/README.md

 # Description
-This project houses the MIO serialization service and end point device serialization library.
+This project houses the Protobuf serialization service

 # Data Types
 Easybits recognizes all primitive protobuf types.
 Here is a complete list: